fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 Regression classifiers).
-However, if the training instances are linearly separable, Rosenblatt demonstrated that this algorithm would converge to a solution.^[8](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) This is called the *Perceptron convergence theorem*.
+However, if the training instances are linearly separable, Rosenblatt demonstrated that this algorithm would converge to a solution.
+^[8](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) This is called the *Perceptron convergence theorem*.

 Scikit-Learn provides a `Perceptron` class that